Pennsylvania Rural Health Model

 Background

-CMS believes this Model will further CMS’ goals of improving the health of beneficiaries in rural areas, maintaining access to health care for rural populations, and determining the impact of an alternative payment model on rural providers, who have generally had lower rates of participation in alternative payment models.
+CMS believes this Model furthers CMS’ goals of improving the health of beneficiaries in rural areas, maintaining access to health care for rural populations, and determining the impact of an alternative payment model on rural providers, who have generally had lower rates of participation in alternative payment models.

 Model Details

-The Model tests whether the predictable nature of global budgets will enable participating rural hospitals to invest in quality and preventive care, and to tailor their services to better meet the needs of their local communities.
-Participating rural hospitals prepare Rural Hospital Transformation Plans, outlining their proposed care delivery transformation, which must be approved by Pennsylvania and CMS.
+The Model tests whether the predictable nature of global budgets enables participating rural hospitals to invest in quality and preventive care, and tailor their services to better meet the needs of their local communities.
+Participating rural hospitals prepared Rural Hospital Transformation Plans, outlining their proposed care delivery transformation, which must be approved by Pennsylvania and CMS.

 CMS made available up to $25 million in funding to help Pennsylvania implement the Model.
-Under the Model, Pennsylvania will use this funding to oversee the Model, aggregate and analyze data, compile and submit reports, propose and administer global budgets, approve Rural Hospital Transformation Plans, conduct quality assurance, and provide technical assistance to participant rural hospitals as they redesign the care they deliver.
+Under the Model, Pennsylvania is using this funding to oversee the Model, aggregate and analyze data, compile and submit reports, propose and administer global budgets, approve Rural Hospital Transformation Plans, conduct quality assurance, and provide technical assistance to participant rural hospitals as they redesigned the care they deliver.
 The goal of this funding is to help Pennsylvania operationalize the Model and, ultimately, to achieve the Model’s targets described below.
-Pennsylvania will also contribute funding for the operation of the Model.
+Pennsylvania also is contributing funding for the operation of the Model.

 Performance Period